Introducing Visible Wellbeing™

-It combines the science of wellbeing and the science of learning and teaching to make wellbeing visible across all year levels, subjects and cocurricular activities.
+VWB combines the science of wellbeing and the science of learning and teaching to make wellbeing visible across all year levels, subjects and co-curricular activities.
 The VWB techniques help teachers use the learning process itself as a delivery mechanism to build student wellbeing.
-It’s not a set curriculum, but a flexible approach which can be applied in all learning contexts.
+It’s not a set curriculum or programme, but a flexible approach which can be applied in all learning contexts.

 Practising the thinking, habits and skills introduced enables people to not only be ok, or do well, but to be their best – to thrive to the point that it’s evident – indeed, visible.

 Given the concerning international and New Zealand youth mental health statistics today, Visible Wellbeing™ aims to both prevent mental illness and promote wellness as the approach is applied in a targeted way that harnesses and builds strengths together with reducing deficits and addressing problems.

 When you feel good and function well you learn better.